New Zealand property bubble: Capital gains tax

 There is currently no tax on capital gains from property investment in New Zealand.
 The bright-line test introduced in 2015 and extended in 2018 aims to tax capital gains on property, however the main family home, estates, or properties sold through relationship settlements are exempt.

 In late 2017, the Labour Government established the Tax Working Group, an advisory group to examine improvements to the fairness and balance of the tax system.
 The group published its report in February 2019, recommending a tax on capital gains that applies to gains and most losses related to all types of land and improvements, except for the main family home.
 This tax would apply to rental and second homes, business assets, land and shares.
 Following robust public and media debate, the government abandoned their plan to introduce the capital gains tax, citing a lack of consensus within government.
 The OECD and IMF have issued multiple recommendations for the passage of a capital gains tax.

 Land value tax

-Land value taxation has been suggested by a series of commentators, including Dr. Arthur Grimes and Dr. Andrew Coleman, Dr. Ryan Greenaway-McGrevy, economist Shamubeel Eaqub and Bernard Hickey.
+Land value taxation has been suggested by a series of commentators, including Arthur Grimes and Andrew Coleman, Ryan Greenaway-McGrevy, economist Shamubeel Eaqub and Bernard Hickey.